markschl/snakecharmer/README.md

 sed -i "s/--derep_fulllength', filter_out, '--relabel', 'Read_', '--sizeout', '--output/--fastx_uniques', filter_out, '--relabel', 'Read_', '--sizeout', '--fastaout/g" "$CONDA_PREFIX/lib/python3.10/site-packages/amptk/unoise3.py"
 ```

-All further software is automatically installed (make sure to specify `--use-conda`).
+All further software is automatically installed when running the pipeline (make sure to specify `--use-conda`).

-*Usearch* is the only program that is not automatically installed with Conda.
-It can be [obtained here](https://www.drive5.com/usearch/download.html) and must be installed accessible as `usearch` in `$PATH`.
+An exception is *Usearch*.
+It can be [obtained here](https://www.drive5.com/usearch/download.html) and must be accessible as `usearch` in `$PATH`.

 ## Configuring

-The easiest approach is to copy the future analysis directory and then modify it according to your needs. `config.yaml` contains all settings, while the taxonomic databases can be configured in `taxonomy.yaml`.
+The easiest approach is to copy the contents of the [config](config/) directory into the future analysis directory and then modify the files according to your needs. `config.yaml` contains all settings, while the taxonomic databases can be configured in `taxonomy.yaml`.

 Important options:
 - `input`: both Bash glob patterns and/or input directories (optional recursive search) can be specified.
 Matching files will be linked in an `input` directory, grouped into single/paired-end sequencing strategies.
 If the same filename is encountered twice, they are currently merged together.
 A list of input samples is placed in `results/samples.yaml`
-- `pipelines`: An unlimited list of independent pipelines with different clustering (denoising) and taxonomy assignment methods can be specified.
-In addition, every entry can modify the default settings (defined below the pipelines definition).
-To check the applied settings, see `results/<pipeline>/config.yaml` after starting the execution (or `snakemake -j1 config`).
+- `pipelines`: An unlimited list of independent pipelines with different clustering (denoising) methods can be specified.
+In addition, every entry can modify the default settings, which are also in `config.yaml` below the pipelines definition.
+To check, which settings were used by a pipeline see `results/<pipeline>/config.yaml` after starting the execution (or `snakemake -j1 config`).

 ## Running

-This command runs the test pipeline on FASTQ files in the `test` directory (see [test](test/)) on a local computer, using `$HOME/conda` for the installation of all additional necessary software:
+This command runs the test pipeline on FASTQ files in the `test` directory (see [test](test/)) on a local computer, using `~/conda` for the installation of all additional necessary software:

 ```sh
 conda activate snakemake
 snakemake -j 6 --use-conda --conda-prefix ~/conda -d test denoise cmp taxonomy ITS
 ```

-A complete denoising run of some dataset on a HPC may look like this (with SLURM using [this profile](https://github.com/Snakemake-Profiles/slurm#quickstart)):
+A complete denoising run of a dataset on a HPCC may look like this (with SLURM using [this profile](https://github.com/Snakemake-Profiles/slurm#quickstart)):

 ```sh
 outdir=~/path/to/analysis  # must contain a config directory